-The compulsion is easy to see when it’s there: when you have to go to the bathroom, you get a strong urge to go.
+The impulse is easy to see when it’s there: when you have to go to the bathroom, you get a strong urge to go.
 When you are hungry, you get a strong urge to find food.
 When your sex drive is turned up, you can’t stop thinking about the opposite sex.
-So you know the compulsions when you feel them.
+So you know the impulses when you feel them.
 It’s when you don’t that you aren’t sure what to do next.

 Similarly, emotions are easy to see when they’re strong.
 If you eat ice cream and feel an explosion of pleasure, then you like ice cream and will have it on your list of possibilities the next time you are thinking about eating dessert.
 If you hug someone and feel the joy of love, then you’ll want to to it again in the future.

-When you ask a question like what you really want in life, though, it’s because you’re not feeling that compulsion or those emotions.
+When you ask a question like what you really want in life, though, it’s because you’re not feeling that impulse or those emotions.
 The good news is that there’s a formula that you can follow to find what you want in life that’s as certain as 2+2=4:

 Emotions = Desire + Belief + Experience

 How does this work?
 Let’s look at a couple of examples:

 Jealousy = Seeing a person/thing you want (desire) + Seeing another person have it (experience) + Believing that that person doesn’t deserve it and you do (belief)